 - read or hear a public reading of the Book of Esther (“kriat ha-megillah”) in the evening and morning services at houses of worship;

-- exchanged gifts of food and drink with family and friends (“mishloach manot”);
+- exchange gifts of food and drink with family and friends (“mishloach manot”);

 - give of charity to the poor (“mattanot la-evyonim”),